ayush-s-tomar/intellect-docs-ai/README.md

 ---

 ## RAG Quality Evaluation

 AskMyDocs ships with a built-in evaluation harness (`/api/eval`, dashboard at `/eval`) that automatically tests retrieval and answer quality against a fixed question set — an actual quality gate for the RAG pipeline, not just a demo.

-**Current benchmark: 9.7 / 10 average score, 100% pass rate** (pass = score ≥ 6).
-This is a *self-assessed* score — the same Groq model family both answers and judges the answers, so treat it as an internal regression signal ("did this change make retrieval or answers worse?") rather than an independent quality certification.
-It's complemented by a deterministic keyword check per answer and a separate Vitest unit suite (`vitest.config.ts`) covering the chunker and request validation, which don't depend on LLM judgment.
-The live, always-current eval figures are on the [`/eval` dashboard](https://intellect-docs-ai.vercel.app/eval) — a hardcoded score would go stale the moment retrieval or prompting changes, so treat the line above as a snapshot and the dashboard as ground truth.
+**No score is hardcoded in this README on purpose.** The harness is a *self-assessed* signal — the same Groq model family both answers and judges the answers — so treat any given run as an internal regression check ("did this change make retrieval or answers worse?") rather than an independent quality certification.
+It's complemented by a deterministic keyword check per answer and a separate Vitest unit suite (`vitest.config.ts`) covering the chunker and request validation, which don't depend on LLM judgment. **The current, always-accurate numbers live on the [`/eval` dashboard](https://intellect-docs-ai.vercel.app/eval)** — a hardcoded score here would go stale the moment retrieval or prompting changes, so that dashboard is the only source of truth for this metric.

 <details>
 <summary><b>How the eval pipeline scores each answer</b></summary>